 To satisfy residency requirements for the BS degree, NYU Tandon School of Engineering students must complete a minimum of 64 credits at Tandon in approved coursework.
 Departmental advisers will assist students in selecting courses required for degree completion.
 In addition, students must complete their final 32 credits at the University, unless approved for a special term abroad.
 In regards to minors, one-half of the coursework must be completed at the NYU Tandon School of Engineering.
 All transfer credits are subject to the NYU Tandon School of Engineering's transfer credit policy and process.

-For Math Majors, students are permitted to transfer a maximum of half of the required math courses and elective math courses.
+Math Majors admitted Fall 2018 or later are allowed to transfer in a maximum of 62 credits towards the math major degree.
+This is because the math major degree is 126 credits, and students need to take 64 credits at NYU Tandon in order to meet the residency requirements.
+Of those 62 transfer credits, students are permitted to transfer a maximum of half of the required math courses and elective math courses.
 The other half of the math course requirements must be taken at NYU.
 For example, if the major requires 56 math credits (including required math courses and math electives), you are permitted to transfer a maximum of 28 credits of math coursework towards your degree at Tandon.

 For a complete list of all math major requirements and guidelines, please visit our Math Programs page.

 For all matters concerning undergraduate advisement in mathematics, please contact us at email@example.com.